anjanghosh963/Internship-Task2-real-time-chat-app/README.md

 npm run dev
 Open your browser and navigate to ```http://localhost:3000.```

-# I've attached the Task One files as a RAR archive.
+# I've attached the Task 2 files as a RAR archive.
 You'll just need to extract it to begin.

 ### License
 This project is licensed under the MIT License.